mkrahu/launch-school-notes/210/functions_and_variable_scope.md

 ### Lexical Scoping

   * JavaScript uses *lexical scoping* to resolve variables
-  * The structure of the code defines teh scope
+  * The structure of the code defines the scope
   * At any point in a JavaScript program, there is a hierarchy of scopes from local up to global
-  * When JavaScript encounters a varaible it searches the hierarchy from bottom to top and stops at the first variable it finds with a matching name
+  * When JavaScript encounters a varaible it searches the hierarchy from bottom to top and stops at the first variable declaration it finds with a matching name
   * Variables in a 'lower' scope can *shadow*, or hide, variables of the same name in a higher scope

 ### Adding Varaibles to the Current Scope